 Coaching and Volunteering

-If you don't fancy competing or training but you still want to be involved in athletics, then coaching could be a great alternative.
-Athletics clubs are always looking for people to coach, officiate or help out on club nights.
 So whether you want to help inspire children, get adults running or encourage someone to take up javelin, there will be a role for you and the uCoach can help to get you started.
 Sport Coach UK can also steer you in the right direction.

 To find out about event or club volunteering opportunities across Britain, JoinInUK can help you find a club that needs some help.
-You might also like to try Volunteer Scotland or Welsh Athletics and for Northern Ireland visit Athletics NI and Volunteer Now.
+You might also like to try Volunteer Scotland or Welsh Athletics and, for Northern Ireland, visit Athletics NI and Volunteer Now.

-3. Share your story and inspire others.
+2. Share your story and inspire others.

 Are you inspired to try athletics?
 Or maybe you are a keen enthusiast already?
 Get in touch and tell us your experience of the sport by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on firstname.lastname@example.org.